 The aim of the HTAV is to promote the teaching of history.
 Board meetings of the Association are held each month during the school year in the office located at Suite 105, 134-136 Cambridge St, Collingwood.

-The Association has two ongoing publications.
-The Bulletin, an electronic newsletter available eight times a year, and Agora, the quarterly journal, available electronically and in hard-copy.
+The Association has two ongoing publications: Agora, the quarterly journal, available electronically and in hard-copy, and the Member Bulletin, an electronic newsletter.
 Both publications provide members with the latest information relevant to the teaching of history.
 Membership of the HTAV is highly recommended and a great way to keep up to date with professional development.